2200 Ocean St, Marshfield, MA 02050, USA

 Trail Description

-This is an open, grassy park with paved walkways, located at the corner of Routes 3A and 139.
+This is an open, grassy park with paved and concrete walkways, located at the corner of Routes 3A and 139.
 Follow the trail down a gentle slope from the parking to the park itself.
 In addition, on the other side of the parking area, a short trail leads to a gazebo with views of the South River.

 The park itself is dedicated to American Veterans everywhere and hosts town events on Memorial Day and Veterans Day.
 Visitors are welcome, but a permit is required for use of the park by groups.

-Below Veterans’ Memorial Park, the South River is navigable by canoe or kayak, however the stretch of river between the park and Willow Street may not be accessible at all tides due to bridge clearance and/or low water.
+Below Veterans’ Memorial Park, the South River is navigable by canoe or kayak, however the stretch of river between the park and Willow Street may not be accessible at all tides due to bridge reconstruction, bridge clearance and/or low water.
 Launching a boat at Willow Street is not recommended, as poison ivy is abundant!
 Instead, launch at the Francis Keville Footbridge.

 Habitats and Wildlife